His Name Is Everywhere,

 Let’s look at a man who stood out in a town of historic lions.

-It’s everywhere: Montour High School, Montour Creek, Montour Trail, Montour County, Montoursville, Montour Falls, NY.
+The name is everywhere: Montour High School, Montour Creek, Montour Trail, Montour County, Montoursville, Montour Falls, NY.

-In fact, if they were to do a movie of him, only actor Johnny Depp could do him justice.
+In fact, if they were to do a movie of him, perhaps only actor Johnny Depp could do him justice.

 His grandparents had been Oneida, Seneca and French.
 He was fluent in English, French, and six Indian languages.

-Missionary Diaries Revealing
+Missionary Journals Revealing

 Drinking, dancing, whoring and whooping went on day and night at Shamokin.
 Killing did, too.